jimdigriz/freeradius-oauth2-perl/README.md

     cp example.config config

+**N.B.** although you usually only have a single OAuth2 realm, the configuration does support multiple sections

 ## Target RADIUS Server

 Preferably running Debian 'wheezy' 7.x, you should set up a working *default* installation of FreeRADIUS 2.2.x.
 This can be done with: